naavis/Brainrust/README.md

 ## Installation

-Brainrust can be compiled normally using Cargo:
+Brainrust can be compiled using Cargo:

 ```
 cargo build --release
 ```

+The executable is placed in `target/release/`

 ## Usage

 Brainrust is run simply on the command line using

 ```
-brainrust.exe sourcefile
+brainrust.exe sourcefile.b
 ```

-At the moment the user input is implemented so that enter must be pressed to send command line input to the program.
+**NOTE:** At the moment the user input is implemented so that `Enter` must be pressed to send command line input to the program.
 Only the first character on the line is used.